Manio1109/ctf-writeups/challenges/thm-include/writeup.md

 ```

 Both accounts reused extremely weak passwords, allowing successful SSH logins and granting full shell access to the machine.

+#### Note on Brute Forcing
+Brute forcing was performed only because:
+- the room explicitly expects it,
+- account lockout was disabled,
+- it is part of a safe, controlled CTF environment.

+In a real engagement, brute forcing would only be attempted with authorization and usually under strict rate‑limited conditions.

 ---